Global Structure in the Presence of a Topological Defect: Introduction

-When considered as a pair $(M,F)$, i.e. a manifold with a particular defect wrapped on a submanifold $F$ with certain properties, one is led to the concept of {characteristic pairs}. \begin{defn} (\cref{def:charbordism}) Let $M$ be a manifold with $\xi$-tangential structure, and let $\mathcal P\in H^n(B; A)$.
-A $(\xi, \mathcal P)$-\textit{characteristic pair} consists of a pair $(M,F)$ where $F$ is a proper submanifold of $M$ Poincaré dual to a cohomology class $\mathcal{P}(M)$ of $M$, and the boundary of $M$ intersects $F$ precisely and transversely at the the boundary of $F$. \end{defn} A manifold $M$ with an embedded submanifold $F$ of the above form is said to have a \textit{characteristic structure}.
+When considered as a pair $(M,F)$, i.e. a manifold with a particular defect wrapped on a submanifold $F$ with certain properties, one is led to the concept of \emph{characteristic pairs}. \begin{defn} (\cref{def:charbordism}) Let $M$ be a manifold with $\xi$-tangential structure, and let $\mathcal P\in H^n(M; A)$.
+A $(\xi, \mathcal P)$-\textit{characteristic pair} consists of a pair $(M,F)$ where $F$ is a proper submanifold of $M$ Poincaré dual to a cohomology class $\mathcal{P}(M)$ of $M$, and the boundary of $M$ intersects $F$ precisely and transversely at the boundary of $F$.
+We will use the notation $\mathit{MTChar}(\xi,\mathcal P)$ to denote the Thom spectrum of manifolds with $(\xi,\mathcal P)$-characteristic structures on their tangent bundles. \end{defn} A manifold $M$ with an embedded submanifold $F$ of the above form is said to have a \textit{characteristic structure}.
 Hence we propose: \begin{conj} QFTs with defects, or impurities, inserted along particular submanifolds that are Poincaré dual to a characteristic class of $M$ are described by characteristic structures. \end{conj}

-Kirby-Taylor~\cite[\S 2]{KT90} showed how to use the Pontryagin-Thom construction to compute the group of characteristic pairs considered up to bordism, known as a \textit{characteristic bordism group}, using standard techniques in algebraic topology (see also Crowley-Grant~\cite[\S 1.1]{crowley2024immersed}).
-By work of Freed-Hopkins~\cite{FH21InvertibleFT} and Grady~\cite{Gra23}, these bordism groups determine the groups of deformation classes of reflection-positive invertible field theories (IFTs) on manifolds with characteristic structures.
-These IFTs provide a mathematical model for 't Hooft anomalies of unitary QFTs, so characteristic bordism calculations reveals abstract properties about anomalies associated to theories with defects.
+Kirby--Taylor~\cite[\S 2]{KT90} showed how to use the Pontryagin--Thom construction to compute the group of characteristic pairs considered up to bordism, known as a \textit{characteristic bordism group}, using standard techniques in algebraic topology (see also Crowley-Grant~\cite[\S 1.1]{crowley2024immersed}).
+By work of Freed--Hopkins~\cite{FH21InvertibleFT} and Grady~\cite{Gra23}, these bordism groups determine the groups of deformation classes of reflection-positive invertible field theories (IFTs) on manifolds with characteristic structures.
+These IFTs provide a mathematical model for 't Hooft anomalies of unitary QFTs, so characteristic bordism calculations reveal abstract properties about anomalies associated to theories with defects.
 This seems to connect to the notion of \emph{defect anomaly} recently proposed in \cite{Antinucci:2024izg}.
 It would be interesting to connect it with the physical considerations from field theory in a more straightforward manner, similar to the connection between ordinary bordism groups and 't Hooft anomalies in e.g.\ \cite{Dai:1994kq,Witten:2016cio}.